We are open 24 hours across our 2 Auckland Emergency Veterinary Hospitals. Call us on 09 849 2121

 You won’t be able to see the treatment room or hospital wards unless your pet is very unwell and unable to be moved.
 We have plenty of photos available of these areas for you to see on our website, but we are generally too busy to allow owners to spend time out there.

-We do not take blankets, clothing etc from home into the hospital.
+We do not take blankets or clothing from home into the hospital.
 This is partly for hygiene reasons as some of our patients are immunocompromised, and partly to prevent them getting lost.
 However, we have plenty of soft, comfortable padded bedding available for your pet – he or she will be very snuggly in hospital.

-Before you leave, you should also have received an emailed estimate for the costs of care, and some additional inpatient information.
-If you have any questions, please feel free to contact us at any time by phone or email: animalemergency@vsnz.co.nz
+Before you leave, you should also have received an email with an estimate for the costs of care, and some additional inpatient information.
+If you have any questions, please feel free to contact us at any time by phone or email: animalemergency@vsnz.co.nz.

 While in hospital, your pet will have 24-hour care by a team of veterinarians and nursing staff.
 Dogs are walked overnight with security in attendance, and our staff perform observations and treatments all through the day and night.
 We do try to perform the majority of work through daylight hours so the lights can be dimmed overnight but if we are busy overnight in the treatment room it can be less restful for them, so don’t be surprised if your pet needs to catch up on sleep when they first come home.

 We know that having your pet in hospital is very stressful for both of you, and for most of our patients regular visits are reassuring and help with their recovery in hospital.
 Please speak with the clinic team about organising an appropriate time to visit.
-Try to remember that your pet will always seek guidance from you, so try to be as calm and relaxed as possible while you are spending time with them – if you are stressed and anxious, your pet will think that the situation is stressful as well.
+Try to remember that your pet will always seek guidance from you, so try to be as calm and relaxed as possible while you are spending time with them.

 We allow visits between 8am and 6pm on weekends and public holidays, and on weekdays by prior appointment.
 Visits outside of these hours or on the same day as surgery are only in exceptional circumstances.
 We apologise in advance if we cannot accommodate you immediately for a scheduled visit; our emergency caseload is unpredictable, and sometimes we need to pay attention to another patient in the hospital with little notice.